 Lay flat, shot from above: The product is placed on a table, and a camera shoots from above.
-This option is great for books, wide shots of jewelry, or food.
+This option is great for books, wide shots of jewellery, or food.

 Close-up shots: This is great for showing details.
-For example, embroidery or jewelry.
+For example, embroidery or jewellery.
 Avoid shooting only close-ups, as this limits how you can use the images.